Klonoa Heroes: Densetsu no Star Medal: Songs

 On March 22, 2011, Namco released the full soundtrack for the game called "Klonoa Heroes: Legendary Star Medal Music Collection" which includes the full studio version as well as karaoke version of "Sign of Hero".
-Previously, fans could only listen to the downscaled GBA synthesized version.
-The song, as well as the entire soundtrack is now available on iTunes.
+Previously, fans could only listen to the downscaled GBA synthesized version, with part of the full studio version being heard in a commercial for the game animated by Studio 4°C. The song, as well as the entire soundtrack, is now available on iTunes.
+On December 20, 2022, the soundtrack was made available for streaming and purchase on numerous other music streaming platforms alongside the soundtracks for Klonoa: Door to Phantomile and Klonoa 2: Lunatea's Veil.

 Reception

 On release, Famitsu magazine scored the game a 31 out of 40.